skchawala/extended-editorjs-image/README.md

 **Important Notes:**

-- `uploadByFile` is required for file uploads (currently the primary use case)
+- `uploadByFile` is required for file uploads (handles pasted image files)
-- `uploadByUrl` is optional and will be supported in future releases
+- `uploadByUrl` is optional but recommended for URL-based uploads (handles pasted image URLs)
 - Both methods should return a `UploadResult` object
 - The `success` field should be `1` for success or `0` for failure
 - The `file.url` should contain the uploaded image URL on success
+- You can provide both methods or just `uploadByFile` depending on your needs

 ### Action Interface